djpr-data/djprlabourdash/README.md

     branch.
 4. In RStudio, click the `Git` pane (by default this is in the upper-right hand quadrant of the RStudio window).
-Click `Pull` then switch to your new branch.
+Click `Pull` then switch to your new branch. **Ensure that you are working in your branch** - the name of the active Git branch is shown in the upper-right hand corner of the `Git` pane in RStudio - confirm this is your branch.
 5. Open the relevant `viz_*.R` file from the `R` folder of the repository.
 For example, if you want to contribute a chart to the Indicators page, open `viz_indicators.R`.
 6. Ensure you have nothing in your environment (if you click the `Environment` pane in RStudio, there should be nothing there.
 Click the broom icon to clear your environment.)
+7. If you do not have the `devtools` package installed, install it
+    using: `install.packages("devtools")`.
+This only needs to be done once.
+8. You will need to install the packages that `djprlabourdash` depends on.
+Do this using `devtools::install_deps()`.
-7. Run `devtools::load_all()` to make the functions of `djprlabourdash` available to you.
+9. Run `devtools::load_all()` to make the functions of `djprlabourdash` available to you.
-8. To help you in the process of writing your graph function, download the dashboard’s data and assign it to an object called `dash_data`, by running this line:
+10. To help you in the process of writing your graph function, download the dashboard’s data and assign it to an object called `dash_data`, by running this line: